spacetelescope/aplc_optimization/README.md

-# Apodized Pupil Lyot Coronagraph design optimization
+# aplc-optimization: Apodized Pupil Lyot Coronagraph (APLC) design optimization toolkit

 `aplc-optimization` is an object-orientated software toolkit to automate the exploration of APLC design parameter combinations.